gobinathm/absorb_lms_api_client/README.md

-# Absorb LMS API Client Plugin for Wordpress
+# Absorb Wordpress SSO / Wordpress Plugin for SSO and API access to Absorb LMS

 This plugin allows WP to interface with the Absorb LMS to get course  information in order to create links to courses within WordPress/WooCommerce.
-Then allowing a logged in user, after purchasing courses, to processe the Single Sign On to Absorb from these links using lightSAML.
+Then allowing a logged in user, after purchasing courses, to processe the SSO(Single Sign On) to Absorb from these links using lightSAML.

 Set the following constants in wp-config.php: